 24 HOUR EMERGENCY MEDICAL SERVICE

-In the event of any medical emergency or hospital treatment abroad, please contact our 24-hour emergency number on +44 (0)20 8603 9485
+In the event of any medical emergency or hospital treatment abroad, please get in touch with our 24-hour emergency number on +44 (0)20 8603 9485

-Our 24-hour emergency number is managed by Allianz Assistance.
+Allianz Assistance manages our 24-hour emergency number.
 On contacting Allianz, please mention you are insured with Yellow Jersey and quote the reference number 7409TVL 12/21

 ALL OTHER TRAVEL INSURANCE CLAIMS

 Our non-emergency claims are managed by Claims Settlement Agencies (CSAL).
 They are the experts in travel claims, but if you need any assistance, don’t hesitate to contact the Yellow Jersey customer support team.

 To submit a claim, please do so online here: submitaclaim.co.uk/cycletravelclaims